swapniljariwala/mf-performance-dashboard/README.md

 If you encounter 429 (Too Many Requests) errors:

 1. Increase the `--sleep` delay (e.g., `--sleep 2.0`)
-2. Use a proxy with `--proxy`
-3. Reduce concurrent scraping by using `--limit`
+2. Reduce concurrent scraping by using `--limit`

 ### Memory Issues